-In 2010, the Bank has recruited 9 new full time employees as part of its plan to re-expand its business in Indonesia.
-The Bank continues to implement education and training programs, conducted in Indonesia and abroad, covering banking related subjects such as: Marketing, Credit Analysis, Capital Market, Credit control and reporting, ALM Treasury, Internal Auditing, Risk Management, Human Resources, Information Technology, Compliance etc., as well as other programs to help the staff in performing their assignments better, such as English language training.
+In 2011, the Bank has recruited 9 new full time employees as part of its plan to re-expand its business in Indonesia.
+The Bank continues to implement education and training programs, conducted locally and abroad, covering banking related subjects such as: Marketing, Credit Analysis, Capital Market, Credit control and reporting, ALM Treasury, Internal Auditing, Risk Management, Human Resources, Information Technology, Compliance etc., as well as other programs to help the staff in performing their assignments better, such as English language training.
 Overseas trainings were mainly held by BNP Paribas SA overseas branches, such as Hong Kong, Singapore and Paris.

-In line with BI Regulation No. 7/25/PBI/2005 dated 3rd August 2005 regarding Risk Management Certification for the Management and Officers of Commercial Banks, during 2010 the Bank has sent 11 of its staff to attend this training.
-All 11 passed the BSMR examinations in 3 levels: 7 for level 1, 2 for each level 2 and 3.
+In line with BI Regulation No. 7/25/PBI/2005 dated 3rd August 2005 regarding Risk Management Certification for the Management and Officers of Commercial Banks, during 2011 the Bank has sent 24 of its staff to attend this training.
+20 staff passed the BSMR examinations in 4 levels: 5 staff for level 1, 9 staff for level 2, 4 staff for level 3 and 2 staff for level 4.
+3 staff attended the BSMR refresher courses.
 The Bank also continues to provide training for all staff regarding anti-money laundering and KYC, in compliance with BI Regulation No. 3/PBI/2001 dated 18th June 2001 and No. 2/23/PBI/2001 dated 13th December 2001.